ericincloud/2-Branch-CI-CD/README.md

 * Change `destination` parameter in the `appspec.yml` file based on the OS/distributon + scripts.
 * Delete and recreate scripts files in proper order (before 1st, after 2nd) if script error occurs.
 * Connect/Install a new app when using a new repository.
 * Make sure EC2 instance and CodeDeploy Application has proper IAM permissions.
+* Use "Release Change" to manually trigger pipeline in CodePipeline

+## Reference
+* Stop CodeDeploy Agent <br>
+  `sudo service codedeploy-agent stop`

+* Start CodeDeploy Agent <br>
+  `sudo service codedeploy-agent start`

+* Check CodeDeploy Agent Status <br>
+  `sudo service codedeploy-agent status`